-With this scenario, 45 percent of students left out of the first example are counted and reported via the super subgroup – which includes an unduplicated count of the students represented in the African American, Hispanic, American Indian, Economically Disadvantaged, and Students with Disabilities subgroups.

-Although the public cannot access how individual subgroups within the Gap group fared, creating this super subgroup provides more transparency than the previous comparison, which was limited to White/Caucasian versus the all students group.
-Again, the super subgroup increases transparency to allow SD DOE to report on the performance of more students; SD DOE will continue to report on all subgroups with an n size of 10 or more, in addition to the Gap and Nongap super subgroups.

 Does the State intend to include in the English learner subgroup the results of students previously identified as English learners on the State assessments required under ESEA section 1111(b)(2)(B)(v)(I) for purposes of State accountability (ESEA section 1111(b)(3)(B))?
 Note that a student’s results may be included in the English learner subgroup for not more than four years after the student ceases to be identified as an English learner.

-X□ Yes
+☒ Yes

-□ No
+☐ No

 If applicable, choose one of the following options for recently arrived English learners in the State: ☒ Applying the exception under ESEA section 1111(b)(3)(A)(i); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
 If this option is selected, describe how the State will choose which exception applies to a recently arrived English learner.
 Click here to enter text.